 Ducks, also called water birds, are a delight of nature.
-Ducks live near or on water, you can find them close to fresh water and seawater on every continent of the world except Antarctica.
+Ducks live near or on water; you can find them close to fresh water and seawater on every continent of the world except Antarctica.
 You may be an avid duck watcher, but how much do you know about these cute birds?
 We have compiled 13 interesting duck facts for notching up your duck knowledge.

-Ducks have a stout body, short necks, broad beaks, and legs placed rearwards.
+Ducks have stout bodies, short necks, broad beaks, and legs placed rearwards.
 Unlike swans and geese, male and female ducks have different plumage and sounds.
 Male ducks molt twice a year and are incapable of flight during the molting period.
 The male ducks look like the females when going through molting.

 Ducks belong to the subfamily Anatinae in the waterfowl family Anatidae1.
 The wild mallard duck, first domesticated around 2,000-3,000 years ago in China, is believed to be the ancestor of all domestic ducks.